stride3d/stride-website/posts/2024-01-05-announcing-stride-4-2-in-dotnet-8.md

 We believe that every donation has a substantial impact, perhaps more so than in some other projects.
 Why?
 Because C# as a language offers high productivity, and the Stride codebase has a great architecture.
 This means that every dime you contribute goes a long way.

-Consider this: if Stride had the same level of financial support as engines like Godot, we believe our progress would skyrocket.
-With C#'s productivity and Stride's well-structured code, your donations have the potential to accelerate our development pace significantly.
-It's not just about keeping the lights on; it's about pushing Stride to new heights, faster and more effectively than many other projects.
+Imagine how much we could do if Stride got as much financial support as other big engines.
+With C#'s easy productivity and Stride's well-organized code, your donations could help us improve way faster.
+It's not just about keeping the lights on; it's about making Stride better and faster than many other projects.
+Your support can take Stride to new heights!

 ### Looking Ahead